 The flavour of sourdough bread is more nutty and intense than normal white bread.
 The products of microbial fermentation intensify the flavour of the bread.

 Compared to nutritional yeasts or baking powder, sourdough provides nutritional value to the bread, making it a much healthier option than white bread.

-Soy has been fermented for ages.
 In Asian countries, soy is very abundant.
-In order to preserve soy from year to year, they fermented it to produce other products.
+To preserve soy from year to year, they fermented it to produce other products.

 Soy sauce, tempeh, or tofu are fermented soy products (study).
 Although research is still on progress, the potential benefits of these fermented products are quite promising.